RV rentals in Miami, FL

 2 to 3 daysDecember to April

-Florida Keys and Key West from Miami
+Florida Keys and Key West near Miami

 island road trip • ocean views • longer southbound drive